-Three hundred seventeen reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
-Of these, 176 (56%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.
-Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.
+Three hundred twenty-two reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
+Of these, 179 (56%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.14 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.

-Fifty-three reports of cellulitis were received.
-Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis, a reaction described by others.
-None of these reports were confirmed by microbial testing.
+Fifty-four reports of cellulitis were received.
+Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis, a reaction described by others.15 None of these reports were confirmed by microbial testing.

-Sixty-three reports contained a diagnosed neurological event.
-Twenty-seven individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
+Sixty-six reports contained a diagnosed neurological event.
+Twenty-eight individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
 Three individuals were admitted to hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
 One additional individual was investigated for transverse myelitis with a diagnosis made by clinical findings but not confirmed through diagnostic imaging.
 Twenty-one individuals reported seizures, including 13 with a history of a seizure disorder.
-Two individuals were admitted to hospital for an intracerebral hemorrhage, and one had a subsequent encephalopathy.
+Two individuals were admitted to hospital for an intracerebral hemorrhage, one of whom had a subsequent encephalopathy.
 One individual was hospitalized for aseptic meningitis and another for encephalitis presumed to be viral in nature.
 One individual developed encephalopathy possibly related to a recent toxin exposure and was hospitalized.
-There were four reports for individuals hospitalized with Guillain-Barre Syndrome (GBS) who have since been discharged.
+There were five reports for individuals hospitalized with Guillain-Barre Syndrome (GBS) who have since been discharged.
 Three of these reports followed AstraZeneca vaccine.
-A possible infectious cause of GBS was not identified in three cases, and the other followed a recent infection.
+A possible infectious cause of GBS was not identified in three cases but followed a recent infection of unknown cause for the other two cases.
 GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.
-12,16,17 Finally, there have been two reports of sudden hearing loss verified by audiology testing.
-One individual had a sensorineural hearing loss (SNHL), and the other had either sensorineural or conductive hearing loss.
-Both individuals recovered their hearing with treatment.
+12,16,17 Finally, there have been three reports of sudden hearing loss verified by audiology testing.
+Two individuals had a sensorineural hearing loss (SNHL), and the other had either sensorineural or conductive hearing loss.
+Two individuals recovered their hearing with treatment and the third individual's hearing was still improving at the time of this report.
 One U.S. study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.
 18

-There were 25 reports of thrombocytopenia without concurrent thrombosis.
+There were 26 reports of thrombocytopenia without concurrent thrombosis.
 Two occurred in individuals with a single low platelet result followed subsequently by normal results; in both the low platelet counts were assessed as due to lab error.
 The majority of reports were in individuals who had a previous history of thrombocytopenia or who had a concurrent condition (e.g., known infection, sepsis, cancer) or medication associated with thrombocytopenia.
 There were nine reports of idiopathic thrombocytopenia (i.e., thrombocytopenia without a known cause).
 Six of these were following the AstraZeneca vaccine, and in one case, the individual tested positive for the anti-platelet factor 4 antibody often observed with TTS.
-This individual did not meet the TTS definition as they had no signs or symptoms of thrombosis, and all imaging studies for a thrombus/thromboembolism were negative.
+This individual did not meet the TTS definition as they had no signs or symptoms of thrombosis, and all imaging studies for a thrombus/thromboembolism were negative.^{7,8}